The 20th Hong Kong - Asia Film Financing Forum (HAF) Brief Report

-This year, HAF has received 321 submissions in the HAF Project section, among which 28 projects from 14 places were shortlisted, including Afghanistan, Bhutan, Canada, China, France, Hong Kong, India, Indonesia, Japan, New Zealand, South Korea, Spain, Taiwan and The Philippines.
-The selection includes 20 fiction film projects and eight projects in the expanded documentary section, covering a wide range of subjects.
+This year, HAF has received 222 submissions in the HAF Project section, among which 28 fictional projects from 13 countries and regions, including China, France, Hong Kong, India, Indonesia, Iran, Japan, Malaysia, South Korea, Taiwan, Thailand, Vietnam and USA.

-On the other hand, the Work-in-Progress (WIP) initiative, which enters its fifth edition in 2021, is designed to provide a platform for later-stage projects seeking completion funding, post-production partners, distributors and sales agents, film festival supports, and other industry services.
-This year WIP line-up covers two sections, including 11 fiction film and nine documentary film projects, selected from 129 submissions that have completed or nearly completed shooting or production.
+On the other hand, the Work-in-Progress (WIP) initiative, which enters its sixth edition in 2022, is designed to provide a platform for later-stage projects seeking completion funding, post-production partners, distributors and sales agents, film festival supports, and other industry services.
+This year WIP line-up has 15 fiction film projects selected from 84 submissions that have completed or nearly completed shooting or production.

 2. International Partners (in alphabetical order):

-- Asian Project Market (APM), Busan International Film Festival (South Korea)
+1. Asian Project Market (APM), Busan International Film Festival

 3. Concurrent Events and Advisory: